holdymoldy/arjuna/best_practices.rst

 **Ask for a number of cores per node that is divisible by the total number of cores on that node.** For example, a CPU node has 56 cores, so you can ask for 14 or 28 cores, but not 31.
 The reason is that nodes can be split amongst separate jobs.
-Asking for awkward numbers of cores like this makes it difficult for the job manager to do this.
+Asking for awkward numbers of cores like this makes it difficult for the job manager to split these leftover resources.

 **Ask for memory that is proportional to the number of requested cores.** For example, if you need 64 GB (out of 128) of memory on a
 CPU node, ask for 28 cores (out of 56).
 Don't ask for, say, 64 GB on 10 cores.
 Again, this makes it difficult for the